 But we haven't published it yet!
 That's where you come in.
 The deadline is tomorrow, but we know that you've been working on your paper and are just waiting until the very last minute to press send - and please do!
 We really want to read it, and publish it, and share it with the … Continue reading Everything you ever wanted to know about representations and recollections of empire

+We are delighted to announce the winners of the essay competitions for Volume 3 of Cerae.
 Lisa Tagliaferri won the prize for Best Themed Essay, with the theme of the issue being 'Words, Signs, and Feelings'.
 Tagliaferri's article, ''A Gentlewoman of the Courte': Introducing and Translating the Court Lady', explores the pro-feminist agenda, or lack … Continue reading Volume 3 Winners

 VOLUME 5: CALL FOR PAPERS 'Representations and Recollections of Empire' Cerae invites essay submissions on the theme of ‘Representations and Recollections of Empire’.
 In its broadest sense, empire as a term is used to describe a state or cluster of lands and states ruled by a monarch or emperor.
 With its implications of wide and … Continue reading Volume 5: Call for Papers – ‘Representations and Recollections of Empire’

 Administered from the University of Western Australia, Cerae is an open-access, peer reviewed journal directed by a committee of interstate and international graduate students and early career researchers.
 We are united in our commitment to open access publishing, the possibilities of the digital humanities, and to forging a strong community of medieval and early modern … Continue reading Open Opportunities